 Inpatient Rehabilitation

 Your child will need extensive therapy, which begins in our inpatient rehabilitation unit.
 This typically includes physical and occupational (daily skills) therapies for at least three hours a day, six days a week.
-Depending on your child’s condition, the inpatient rehabilitation can take three to four weeks.
+Depending on your child’s condition, inpatient rehabilitation can take three to four weeks.

 During physical therapy, our therapists work on stretching, strengthening and balance.
 It’s normal for children to find it hard to stand or walk at first.
 Our therapists encourage, guide and help as your child progresses.

 Occupational therapists help your child to regain and strengthen self-care skills once SDR has reduced stiffness and improved the ability to move.
 Before going home, your child builds strength and relearns mobility skills.
-Some children require braces, walkers, wheelchairs or other assistive devices when they first go home.
+Some children require braces, walkers, wheelchairs, or other assistive devices when they first go home.

 Outpatient Therapy